-The unit will examine the development of International Relations theory throughout the twentieth century, looking in particular at the historically dominant traditions of realism, liberalism and Marxism.
-It will then go on to consider more contemporary theories such as feminism, post-colonialism, critical theory, and social-constructivism.
-The unit will have a particular focus on the epistemological and ontological debates that underpin the development of post-positivist approaches.
+This unit will examine the development of International Relations Theory throughout the twentieth century.
+The unit will look at the historically dominant traditions of realism, liberalism and Marxism and then explore contemporary critical theories such as feminism, postcolonialism, poststructuralism and social constructivism.
+The unit will focus on key debates between theories and connections to the historical development of the field of International Relations.

 Politics of the Arts